 Siberian cats are very easy to interpret.
 They are expressive and seek contact with a look.
 They express all their feelings in a transparent and comprehensible manner: kisses, gentle nibbles and head-butts.

-See Contact page to purchase a kitten.
+Contact us to purchase a kitten.